How to implement server-side encryption with customer keys (SSE-C) with CoreWeave AI Object Storage

 Create a new credentials file and profile in your CoreWeave configuration directory.

-Regularly rotate your SSE-C encryption keys to reduce risk from key compromise.
+Rotate your SSE-C encryption keys on a regular schedule to reduce risk from key compromise.
 To rotate a key, download objects encrypted with the old key and re-upload them with a new key.
 Use a secret management system such as HashiCorp Vault, AWS Secrets Manager, or Kubernetes Secrets to track key versions and expiry dates.
 Establish a rotation schedule that aligns with your organization’s security policies.

 Avoid recalculating the base64-encoded MD5 hash of your encryption key for every request.
 Compute the key hash once and store it in an environment variable or application configuration for reuse across operations.
 This reduces computational overhead, especially in high-throughput workloads.